empowering personal freedom

 I passionately believe in the effectiveness of EMDR for trauma work having personally benefited from this therapy during 12 weeks of EMDR treatment and processing during 2014, and now having trained as an EMDR practitioner.
+I offer this service in Berkhamsted, Watford and Radlett.
 Contact me to discuss how this further or how EMDR can help you experience fast and powerful relief from distress caused by trauma and phobia.
 In fact the NHS recognises and promotes the use of EMDR in the treatment of PTSD see https://www.nice.org.uk/guidance/ng116

 What’s intriguing about EMDR is how well it works…it does not work through fuguring things out and understanding.
 But it activates some natural processes in the brain that’s helped you integrate past memories.
 It’s something invented by Francine Shapiro who found out that if you move your eyes from side to side as you think about distressing memories, that the memories lose their power.

 Bessel.A Van Der Kolk author of ‘The body keeps the score’ (published by Penguiin books)

 What can be expected

 Unlike other talking therapies, EMDR relies on brain processes rather than figuring things out and making sense of past traumas.
 During EMDR therapy sessions, you relive traumatic or triggering experiences in brief doses while the therapist directs your eye movements.
 If you are looking to reduce experiences of trauma in Berkhamsted or Watford you can email and I will discuss a therapy plan with you.